Skip to content

 There’s a mystery surrounding salt.
 We appear to consume more of it than we excrete.
 Conversely, there’s a mystery related to potassium, which we excrete more of than we consume.

-This has led some to conclude that we consume too much salt and too little potassium.
-However, that explanation assumes that we’re missing some data somewhere.
-It doesn’t take the data on face value, and the reason for this is that the more direct explanation is considered impossible: Sodium, found in salt, cannot be transmuted into potassium by the human body.
+Some conclude from this that we consume too much salt and too little potassium.
+But that rests on the assumption that we’re missing some data somewhere.
+It doesn’t take the data on face value.

-Transmutations are nuclear reactions, considered impossible at low temperatures and pressure.
-But this may be incorrect.
-My proposed physics allows for transmutations with the help of high energy photons, which our bodies may produce as part of their regular electrochemical functions.
+However, the physics proposed here allows for transmutations with no other help than high energy photons that our bodies produce as part of their regular electrochemical functions.

-The transformation would be a nuclear reaction where sodium fuses with oxygen and a high energy photon:
+The required transformation is a nuclear reaction where sodium fuses with oxygen and a high energy photon:

 Na + O + p = K